- What is a Purchase Agreement

-A purchase agreement can cover transactions for the sale of just about any type of product, but typically those goods and products in excess of several hundred U.S. dollars.
 Historically, when one thinks of a purchase agreement, it is not odd to automatically be reminded of real estate.
-This is because a large number of contracts, purchase agreements, and other forms and documents remain under the purview of the real estate markets.
+This is because a large number of contracts, purchase agreements, and other forms and documents remain under the purview of the real estate industry and markets.

-Earnest money, also called an earnest money deposit or good faith deposit, is an amount of monetary funds, personal or otherwise, that a buyer pays to the seller at the time of entering into a purchase agreement or sales contract.
+Earnest money also called an earnest money deposit or good faith deposit, is an amount of monetary funds, personal or otherwise, that a buyer pays to the seller at the time of entering into a purchase agreement or real estate contract.
 The primary purpose of the earnest money deposit is to ensure that the home buyer is serious about following through on the purchase agreement terms.

 Generally used in real estate transactions, earnest money may be used to offer the homebuyer more time while looking for funding.
 It also provides the seller with an incentive to continue the sale of their residential or commercial property if the buyer runs into trouble.